suvov/VSStoreKit/README.md

 ![Icon][img0]

-VSStoreKit is an easy to use library that will abstract away making in-app purchases in your iOS app.
-Check out Example project and documentation.
+VSStoreKit is an easy to use library that you can use to make in-app purchases in your iOS app.

-## Example

-Example app is in the Example folder.
-It doesn't do much because we can't provide example purchases, but you should get the idea.

 ## Requirements